therightmandev/salsify-challenge/README.md

 7-9 hours.
 Including researching potential problems and solutions, testing with different files, considering different options, coding and answering the questions.

 If I had unlimited time, I would:
-- Add a cache
+- Add a cache.
+The management strategy will depend on how our system is used.
+For example, are some lines requested more frequently than others?
+Are lines that were just requested more likely to be requested again in the near future?
-- Store the line index in a separate database, which would allow it to grow bigger than the available memory in case of really big files and/or a reduction of `INDEX_INTERVAL`.
-It would also allow pre-processing to only be done once in case of horizontal scaling (since the servers would all read from the same database)
+- Store the line index in a separate database, allowing it to grow bigger than the available memory in case of really big files and/or a reduction of `INDEX_INTERVAL`.
+It would also allow pre-processing to only be done once in case of horizontal scaling, because the servers would all read from the same database
 - Experiment with the `INDEX_INTERVAL` value (currently 10000), to see which number would get the best overall results for our specific use case.
 The number 10000 was chosen arbitrarily and seems to give acceptable results
 - Scale the system horizontally, allowing more requests to be served concurrently
 - Split the file in chunks and pre-process it in parallel
 - Add tests
+- Add error handling
+- Improve input validation

 I would start by adding tests, then a cache, then storing the index in a separate database and then scale horizontally.